olingerc/home-assistant-addons/water_meter_ocr_from_image/README.md

 ### Data structure
 My NAS has a `water_meter` folder which contains the latest image in a `latest` folder and all previously taken pictures in `previous`.
 The `take_snapshot` shell command in Home Assistant moves content from `latest` into `previous` and gets a picture from the camera and stores it in `latest`.
 Picture filenames contain the timestamp of when the picture was taken.
 My home assistant automation uses the shell command but turns the flash on before and off after.
-This addon is just supposed to take the picture in the latest and extract the data.
+This addon is just supposed to take the picture in the `latest` folder and extract the data.
 It stores the name of the latest image and only extracts new data if the name changes.
+Optionnalli pictures can be cropped